chsxf/mfx.wiki.mirror/Using-Templates.md

 ## Creating the Template File

-We want to provide a template file for the `TestRoute.hello` route.
+We want to provide a template file for the `testroute/hello` route.

 MFX default router's behaviour when mapping routes to templates is to complete the templates root folder path with the route provider name as a sub folder and the route name as the file name.

-For the `TestRoute.hello` route, the resulting path would be `application/templates/TestRoute/hello.twig` (with respect of the case).
+For the `testroute/hello` route, the resulting path would be `application/templates/TestRoute/hello.twig` (with respect of the case).

 ### Updating the Folder Structure